roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

  We grabbed each other and pulled each other close as we both trembled with euphoria.

  Finally, we let go and both fell backwards spent, the dildo slipping out.
 Unfortunately, there was no rest for the wicked, as both of us had men get on top of us and filled our cunts with their cocks.
-Report_Story #6